Skip to main content

 Pro Tip

 The easiest way to buy your Nevada hunting license is online through the Nevada Department of Wildlife.
-You'll get your license instantly and can start hunting right away.
+In most states you can save a digital copy immediately, which makes this the fastest path for both resident and non-resident hunters.

 EDUCATION